symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Create a :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>` to convert the shared account into a multisig account.
+2. Create a :ref:`multisigaccountmodificationtransaction` to convert the shared account into a multisig account.
 Since we want to create a 1-of-2 multisig account, let's set the minimum required signatures to ``1``.

 .. example-code::